ItzLevvie/MicrosoftTeams-msinternal/README.md

 This repository contains multiple files which includes various builds for Microsoft Teams.

 > [!IMPORTANT]
-> If you have any feedback related to Microsoft Teams (free), please submit them to the [feedback portal for Microsoft Teams (free)](https://aka.ms/teamslifefeedback) <br>
-> If you have any feedback related to Microsoft Teams (work or school), please submit them to the [feedback portal for Microsoft Teams (work or school)](https://aka.ms/teamsfeedback)

-> [!IMPORTANT]
-> Internal Only
-> If you have any feedback related to Microsoft Teams (free), please submit them to the [feedback portal for Microsoft Teams (free)](https://aka.ms/teamslifeinternalfeedback) <br>
+> If you have any feedback related to Microsoft Teams (free), please submit them to the [feedback portal for Microsoft Teams (free)](https://aka.ms/teamslifefeedback) or [feedback portal for Microsoft Teams (free)](https://aka.ms/teamslifeinternalfeedback) <br>
-> If you have any feedback related to Microsoft Teams (work or school), please submit them to the [feedback portal for Microsoft Teams (work or school)](https://aka.ms/teamsinternalfeedback)
+> If you have any feedback related to Microsoft Teams (work or school), please submit them to the [feedback portal for Microsoft Teams (work or school)](https://aka.ms/teamsfeedback) or [feedback portal for Microsoft Teams (work or school)](https://aka.ms/teamsinternalfeedback)

 > [!NOTE]
 > Installing these builds does not necessarily mean you will have access to new features.